pantheon-systems/quicksilver-examples/new_relic_deploy/README.md

 1. Enable New Relic for your site.
 2. Add the example `new_relic_deploy.php` script to the `private` directory of your code repository.
-2. Add a Quicksilver operation to your `pantheon.yml` to fire the script a deploy.
+3. Add a Quicksilver operation to your `pantheon.yml` to fire the script a deploy.
-3. Test a deploy out!
+4. Test a deploy out!

+Opeionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.

 ### Example `pantheon.yml` ###